 Does consolidation therapy with blinatumomab improve survival in newly diagnosed adult with B-ALL in MRD⁻ remission?

-Litzow provides an update on the results from the ECON-ACRIN E1910 randomized phase III trial of blinatumomab on behalf of the National Cooperative Clinical Trial Network.
+Litzow provides an update on the results from the ECOG-ACRIN E1910 randomized phase III trial of blinatumomab on behalf of the National Cooperative Clinical Trial Network.
 He then discusses how the addition of blinatumomab to consolidation chemotherapy can improve overall survival in patients with newly diagnosed B-ALL who were MRD-negative after intensification chemotherapy without any safety concerns.
 He concludes that the addition of blinatumomab to consolidation chemotherapy represents a new standard of care for adult patients with MRD-negative B-ALL.

 Blinatumomab in newly diagnosed adult patients with ALL in MRD negative remission: Results from ECON-ACRIN E1910